sabrisk/Springboard/Assessments/space-travel/README.md

 localStorage.clear()

 This will clear all saved data for a fresh start.
 Then just refresh the page and you're good to go.

-## 📝 Notes

--   Spacecraft names that are **8 characters or less** work best.

-## 🗒️ Notes for Grading

--   The rubric asks for props type validation, but TypeScript comes later in the course so I haven’t learned how to do that yet.

--   I used Vite and Redux Toolkit but the React Testing Library videos didn't really cover how to test with Vite and RTK.
-It's based on Create React App.
-I chose not to delay submitting the project and skip building the tests since I'm already a bit behind in the bootcamp.
-Seems like I need to spend a fair amount of time on my own learning how to do the testing with Redux.
-If I need to resubmit the assignment though, I'll try to spend more time to figure it out.

--   I also don't have some of the folders (like context) that the rubric asks for since I tried to adhere to Redux best practices.